Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Conclusions

 \section{Conclusions}

-This study considers the balance of safety and energy consumption of rural connected brakes based on optimising three key communication control factors: $\mathrm{SCS}$, \({P}_{\mathrm{t}}\), and $\mathrm{MCS}$.
+This study investigates the impact of three key communication control factors: $\mathrm{SCS}$, \({P}_{\mathrm{t}}\), and $\mathrm{MCS}$ on safety-relevant performance metrics and RF energy consumption for rural connected braking.
 We evaluated $\mathrm{PRR}$ and \(D_{\mathrm{comm}}\) under diverse traffic conditions, followed by an energy consumption analysis.
 The results demonstrate that, an $\mathrm{SCS}$ of $30$ \si{\kilo\hertz} combined with $\mathrm{MCS}$ 8 consistently ensures reliable $\mathrm{PRR}$ at the safety threshold distance \(D_{\mathrm{comm}}\).
 Under light traffic, where interference is limited, maintaining a lower \({P}_{\mathrm{t}}\) is more energy efficient while still preserving safety margins at \(D_{\mathrm{comm}}\).
 Under heavy traffic, increasing \({P}_{\mathrm{t}}\) from $23$ \si{\dBm} to $26$ \si{\dBm} can effectively improve safety by increasing $\mathrm{PRR}$ and \(D_{\mathrm{comm}}\).
 However, this improvement comes at the cost of more than a $100$\% increase in total energy expenditure to deliver all packets from the \texttt{RSU} to every vehicle, although it provides substantial gains in communication reliability and enables support for higher vehicle densities.
-These findings underscore the importance of adaptive optimisation of three communication factors to balance the safety and energy consumption of rural connected brakes.
-Overall, the findings confirm that adaptive configuration of \({P}_{\mathrm{t}}\), $\mathrm{SCS}$, and $\mathrm{MCS}$ is essential to balance energy efficiency with safety-critical performance in rural LOS V2X systems.
-By explicitly incorporating \(D_{\mathrm{comm}}\) as a design metric, this work provides a detail analysis on optimising communication control factors to ensuring a safe, energy-efficient operation of connected braking applications in rural traffic conditions, in order to bring useful insights to the future rural CAV developments.
+These findings underscore the importance of adaptive control of three communication factors to balance the safety and energy consumption of rural connected brakes.
+Overall, the findings confirm that adaptive configuration of \({P}_{\mathrm{t}}\), $\mathrm{SCS}$, and $\mathrm{MCS}$ is essential to balance energy efficiency with safety-critical performance in rural V2X systems.
+By explicitly incorporating \(D_{\mathrm{comm}}\) as a design metric, this work provides a detail analysis on performance evaluation of communication control factors to ensuring a safe, energy-efficient operation of connected braking applications in rural traffic conditions, in order to bring useful insights to the future rural CAV developments.
+A future research direction is the development of adaptive configuration mechanisms that dynamically adjust communication control factors according to real-time traffic and channel conditions in rural environments.